-If the skew is greater than 100 milliseconds, the cluster refuses to start.
-But if the skew is close to but still under 100 milliseconds, it is difference can delay certain operations and the nodes may drift farther apart in the future.
+If the skew is greater than 200 milliseconds, the cluster refuses to start.
+But even if the skew is around 100 milliseconds, the difference can delay certain operations and the nodes may drift farther apart in the future.
 The most common issues when using NTP to manage time are:

 Time drifts between adjustments

 Different time servers reporting different times

 The NTP daemon checks the time servers periodically and adjusts the system clock to account for any drift between the local clock and the reference server (by default, somewhere between every 1 to 17 minutes).
 If the local clock drifts too much during that interval, it may never be able to fully correct itself or provide a consistent time value to VoltDB.